jundalisay/sp/content/en/research/sarkar/human-body/part-1.md

 ---

 Human existence or any other biological existence is goaded by the propensive propulsion of the psyche.

-Let me explain why the human body is a biological machine and goaded by propensities.
+The human body is a biological machine goaded by propensities.

 The physical body is not yours.
 It belongs to another Entity who has placed the mind in this body, so now you think, “It is my body.”

 The mind has been authorized to use this body, so the mind is thinking, “It is my body.”

-The átman [unit consciousness] is watching, witnessing what the mind is thinking.
-If the átman stops watching, the mind will stop working.
+The atman [unit consciousness, higher mind] is watching, witnessing what the mind is thinking.

+If the atman stops watching, the mind will stop working.
 So what is the science by which the biological machine is being goaded?

 There are 10 indriyas [organs]:
-- 5 jiṋánendriyas [sensory organs]
+- 5 jinanendriyas [sensory organs]
 - 5 karmendriyas [motor organs]
-- 1 antahkarańa [internal faculty].
+- 1 antahkarańa [internal faculty]

 The sensory and motor organs are bahihkarańa [external organs].

 ## The Antahkarańa

-Antahkarańa is:
+Antahkarana is:
 - directly associated with the body
-- one intrinsic portion of the mind itself.
+- one intrinsic portion of the mind itself

 It is through this that the mind feels the emptiness of the stomach, and thereby hunger.